Created by Thomas Nobes (LowerBound & UpperBound on YouTube)

 Algorithms

-Start with A*, then explore the broader family of graph search algorithms.
+Start with A*, then explore the broader family of heuristic-search algorithms.

 Depth-First Search